Phase 1: Taylor Wimpey, Phase 2: DMC Ltd | Powell Dobson

 Centred on energy saving.

-This project North Wharf Gardens, Paddington, project was the first phase of a multi-stage development of residential, workplace, and retail spaces.
+This project is the first phase of a multi-stage development of residential, workplace, and retail spaces.
 It will feature a further 450 residential units, a 350-bed hotel, and a school.
 The planning conditions for the whole development stipulated that the energy centre had to be a single entity, located within phase one.
 We had to ensure the design could be delivered, while minimising costs for our client.

 The single energy centre not only needed to service the entire development, but the client also had significant sustainability targets.
 The private apartments are all comfort-cooled using four-pipe fan coil units, while the high-efficiency boilers and CHP plant we specified deliver an impressive saving – an approximately 35% CO2 reduction